frontcover/RadarSimulator/README.md

 # Radar simulator
-This project aims to simulate the Radar activity, which includes CFAR and Kalman Filter algorithm, using Python and PyQt5 GUI framework.
+This project aims to simulate a radar located on the coast to observe the target is a ship, which includes CFAR and Kalman Filter algorithm, using Python and PyQt5 GUI framework.

 ## How to run
 Install dependencies